cbhushan/bashmenot-website/pages/reference/index.md

 ### `measure_recursively`
 > Arguments:  _`dir`_

-Output a user-friendly measure of the total amount of data contained in the descendants of the specified directory.
+Output a user-friendly measure of the total amount of data contained in the descendants of the specified directory, in bytes, kilobytes, megabytes, etc.

 ```
 $ mkdir foo